stumurry/sono-bang/README.md

 Be sure to have mysql server up and running.
 On Mac its `mysql.server start`.
 If you plan on doing development, its advisable to run Mysql as a service and keep it on all the time.
 Otherwise, you have to start up this service everytime you need to test.

-With your favorite Mysql IDE, create a schema called `bamazon`
+With your favorite Mysql IDE, create a schema called `sonobang`

 Install of the dependencies for this project.